 The return to the office, with a maximum 50% occupancy nevertheless helped in terms of “Gesichtswäsche” – I felt on occasions during lockdown that it was easy once the situation “normalised” that the prominence I enjoyed sitting with banking supervisors had eroded somewhat, and felt the return to the office was a useful fillip in terms of gently nudging colleagues that I was not out of sight and out of mind.

 “While I locked the office door behind me, I still had the office with me as I embarked on my commute.”The new reality of being back in-house.

-There is also a different discipline involved now compared to working in-house before lockdown.
-For starters, meetings are widely still virtual and I am expected to take my laptop home with me each evening to be able to react accordingly for the eventuality of there being a suddenly enforced lockdown.
+The discipline now is different compared to working in-house before lockdown.
+For starters, meetings remain virtual and I take my laptop home with me each evening to react accordingly for the eventuality of a suddenly enforced lockdown.
 So while I locked the office door behind me, I still had the office with me as I embarked on my commute.

 Given experiences of substantial downloads in combination with the VPN tunnel, I also make sure that while in the office that I perform any software updates required to avoid issues about VPN tunnel connection speed for downloads.
 This also allowed me to have a declutter – in March I ended up “leaving in a hurry” so took the opportunity during a software download requiring several restarts to file and shred as appropriate a stack of paper that had been on my desk since prior to lockdown.

 Currently I am not carrying reference books between my offices – I have a recent law codex at home, and fortunately the Rechtinformationsservice des Bundes‘ offering keeps me up-to-speed, and during the flurry of Covid-19-Gesetze was essential for downloading or bookmarking applicable primary and secondary legislation.
 The other staple of my research has been the EUR-LEX as well as the European Union Terminology database IATE.